 The foundation of Capitalism as a governance system is that people have four (4) basic rights:

-- The right to own a business and keep all that business’s profits: Profits act as an important incentives for business owners
+- The right to own a business and keep all that business’s profits: Profits act as an important incentive for business owners

 - The right to freedom of competition